-Filler is used to restore volume and provide lift.
-There are off-the-shelf and from the body (autologous) options for filler.
-The most common types of filler used today are made of hyaluronic acid, which is a naturally occuring substance.
+Filler is used to restoring volume and provide lift.
+There are off-the-shelf and from-the-body (autologous) options for filler.
+The most common types of filler used today are made of hyaluronic acid, which is a naturally occurring substance.
 Examples include Restylane and Juvederm.
-When injected into different parts of the face it lasts 6 months to 2 years.
-Around the eye it has a tendency to last longer than in other parts of the face.
-The best part of hyaluronic acid based eye lift fillers is that they are reversible.
+When injected into different parts of the face, it lasts 6 months to 2 years.
+Around the eye, it has a tendency to last longer than in other parts of the face.
+The best part of hyaluronic acid-based eye lift fillers is that they are reversible.

 Popular areas to fill include:

-Another option is fat transfer, which is taken from one’s own body, processed, and injected for a longer lasting solution.
-Disadvantages of filler include risk of vascular occlusion and creating a swollen appearance in the lower eyelid region.
+Another option is fat transfer, which is taken from one’s own body, processed, and injected for a longer-lasting solution.
+Disadvantages of the filler include the risk of vascular occlusion and creating a swollen appearance in the lower eyelid region.

 Neurotoxins, such as Botox and Jeuveau, can provide tissue lift and reduce wrinkles if used in certain areas.
 For example, placing it into the crow’s feet area can reduce wrinkles and provide a slight lift to the lateral eyebrow.
 The medial eyebrow can also be treated and lifted as the glabella (between the eyes) is treated.
 The results can last up to 3-6 months.
 The exact type of neurotoxin used to achieve the best non-surgical facelift depends on patient and doctor preferences.

-Threads can be used to temporarily lift tissue.
+Threads can be used to lift tissue temporarily.
 Results can last up to one year.
 Historically threads were made of a permanent material which created many complications.
-Nowadays, they are made of dissolvable material, same as sutures, and are available in many configurations.
+Nowadays, they are made of dissolvable material, the same as sutures, and are available in many configurations.
 They are placed under the skin in a minimally invasive approach.
 A recent trend is lifting the lateral eyebrows with this thread approach.

 Plasma refers to the use of a plasma pen to tighten and lift the skin’s surface.
 Plasma is a type of gas, and the plasma pen creates an electrical discharge to release this gas onto the skin in a grid-like fashion.
 Pin-point burn marks initially appear on the skin, however over several weeks start to fade.
 During this time, the skin in the treated area becomes tighter, therefore resulting in a somewhat raised appearance.
 Results are temporary but may last for years.
 Plasma has been used on the upper eyelid skin to provide some lift.